Nhaila-Abdessamad/Ethereum-Dev-Guide/WS3-Implementing-A-MarketPlace/2-Understanding-Project-Structure-and-Functionnality.md

 # Understanding the Project Structure and Features.
 > By finishing this markdown:

-- you have
+- you have Understood the MarketPlace Architecture.
-- you have
+- you have Learned about its features.

 ## Table of Contents